NIH-NEI/gdb/README.md

 ## Benchmark Methodology

-The Omics Discovery Benchmark (ODB) evaluates the analytical and interpretative capabilities of AI tools by scoring their outputs against a curated ground truth.
+The Grounded Discovery Bench (GDB) evaluates the analytical and interpretative capabilities of AI tools by scoring their outputs against a curated ground truth.
 The methodology is executed through a series of sequential scripts, ensuring a reproducible and transparent workflow.

 ### **Step 1: Data Setup and Standardization**